According to the researchers, this trait found in seals appears to be linked to their ability to learn vocalizations.

 The seals looked more often when the calls were longer, faster or rhythmically regular.
 This means that untrained and unrewarded 1-year-old seals spontaneously discriminated between regular (metronomic) and irregular (arrhythmic) sequences, sequences with short versus long notes, and sequences with fast versus slow rhythm.

 “Another mammal, apart from us, shows rhythm processing and vocalization learning,” says Verga.
-This marks a significant advance in the debate about the evolutionary origins of human speech and musicality, which remain quite mysterious.
+This marks a significant advance in the debate regarding the evolutionary origins of human speech and musicality, which remain quite mysterious.
 As in the case of human infants, the perception of rhythm that we find in seals emerges early in life, is robust, and requires neither training nor reinforcement.”

 Now Verga and her team want to find out if seals perceive rhythm in the vocalizations of other animals, or even in abstract sounds.
 They are also looking to see if other mammals display the same abilities.